ricosolana/Valhalla/README.md

     - Heightmap makes use of many special Unity features (Raycasting / Terrain physics) mainly for collision and height polling.
 Im figuring it should be easy to just query a point from the Heightmap float[].
     - Many parts are also for rendering the heightmap for the client, in terms of using hoe/cultivator to paint terrain.
     - It turns out that the Mistlands update new vegetation reads the Heightmap, grabbing pixles from it to determine vegetation placement during (world?) generation.
 Why.
 Why should the server store textures?
 I understand that some kind of texture mask is required for things like farmed/unfarmed land, but this seems extensive...
 Clients use textures, not servers...
+    - I am really striving for these simple objectives atm:
+        - Be able to join as a client
+        - Join in at the spawn location (adhering with the Valheim worldgen seed)
+        - Placement of prefabs where possible.
+            - This might involve having to get the exact ZoneLocation prefab objects and each of the asubobject positions/rotations within a ZoneLocation.
+Then somehow spawning them (sending client packets and handling them server side, idk).

 11/14/2022 + TODO
  - Still planning to implement: